neve-linux/neveports/Packaging.md

 Both `Template` and `Subpackage` inherit from `Package`.

 <a id="class_package"></a>

 #### Package Class

 Shared API for both templates and subpackages.

 All APIs may raise errors.
-The user is not supposed to handle the errors, they will be handled appropriately by `cbuild`.
+The user is not supposed to handle the errors, they will be handled appropriately by `nbuild`.

 Filesystem APIs take strings or `pathlib` paths.
 They also allow the special prefix `>/` in the path as a shorthand for `self.destdir`, and the special